Fahmula/intent_scripts/README.md

 2. **Create the Script File**
    Ensure you have a `intent_script.yaml` file in your Home Assistant `config` directory.

+3. **Additional Scripts**
+   Scripts located in the `scripts` folder should be added to the `scripts` section under Automations & Scenes in Home Assistant.
+   **Note:** These scripts may require adjustments to match your specific entities.

 ## Updates and Future Plans

 I plan to regularly update these scripts and may add more that align with my interests.
 Stay tuned for improvements and new features!